davidthoreschultner/personalwebsite/content/authors/admin/_index.md

 ## About Me

 David Schultner is a postdoctoral researcher at Karolinska Institute in Stockholm.
 His research focuses on social behavior and draws from experimental and computational methods.
+Some of the questions his research aims to answer are:
+1. 'How are societal stereotypes internalized as personal prejudice?'
+2. 'Can social biases be transmitted through observational learning?'
+3. 'What are the basic principles underlying social learning?'